-2024 Impleme entation Program Summary Status Evaluation immediately following City Council adoption, the City must deliver to all public agencies or private entities that provide water and sewer services to properties within Waterford a copy of the 2014-2023 Housing Element.
+2024 Impleme entation Program Summary Status Evaluation 6.4 Long-Term Water Supply The City shall develop short and long-term contingency plans to ensure an adequate water supply for residents and businesses.
+The City shall continue to coordinate and develop long-term groundwater and surface water supply plans internally.
+Ongoing The City will continue to maintain and update the Water Master Plan and Urban Water Master Plan.
+Status: Continue 6.5 Housing Element Delivery to Water and Sewer Providers In accordance with Government Code Section 65589.7, immediately following City Council adoption, the City must deliver to all public agencies or private entities that provide water and sewer services to properties within Waterford a copy of the 2014-2023 Housing Element.
 The City of Waterford provides water and sewer services to all residences and businesses within the City and water to the unincorporated area of Hickman.
 As such, a copy of the adopted 2014-2023 Housing Element will be provided to the applicable Department(s) within 30-days.
+Ongoing The City will ensure that the Housing Element is available to the Public Works Department.
 Status: This program will be modified to establish specific procedures providing priority access to water and sewer infrastructure to developments with units affordable to lower income households, as required by State law.
-6.6 Fast-Track/Priority Processing The City will assist, to the extent possible, developers by providing fast-track/priority processing for low- income and special housing projects.
-Examples of such is to assign a primary contact for priority housing development to assist with all necessary entitlement and assist navigating various local departments, hold pre- application development conferences and establish ministerial procedures for multi-family uses in multi- family zones.
-Ongoing The City will continue assist developers by providing fast-track/priority processing for low-income and special housing projects.
-Status: This program will be modified to advertise the Pre-Application process on the City's website, update the City's Uniform Application Form, assign primary contact when development applications are received, and to establish SB 35 procedures as detailed in Program 6.16.
-6.7 Review of Development Standards to IdentifyConstraintsStaff will periodically review the development standardsfor the residential zones to identify standards that may Ongoing The City continues to review its development standards to identify those areas that could result in impediments to the development of new housing opportunities within the City of Waterford.
+6.6 Fast-Track/Priority ProcessingThe City will assist, to the extent possible, developersby providing fast-track/priority processing for low-income and special housing projects.
+Examples of suchis to assign a primary contact for priority housingdevelopment to assist with all necessary entitlement and Ongoing The City will continue assist developers by providing fast-track/priority processing for low-income and special housing projects.
+Status: This program will be modified to advertise the Pre-Application process on the City's website, update